 Paramount was underwhelmed by all these ideas and decided to make a second Star Trek television series, Phase II — until it decided that its proposed pilot, “In Thy Image”, was the movie they had been looking for.

 Having completed a mission on a world where all inhabitants are telepathically linked, Kirk, McCoy and Spock reflect on the human condition.
 The captain laments that humans are prisoners of their own skulls, unlike the Vulcans, who can mind meld.
 Spock is uncomfortable with this line of conversation and it takes McCoy to recognize this.

 The purpose of the scene, Silverberg explained, was to establish Kirk as romantic, impulsive and sensitive; Spock as logical and keeping his deep-seated emotions in check; and McCoy as wise and perceptive.

 The Enterprise receives a distress call from Aurora V, where archeologists have been excavating a “Great Ones” site.
 The Great Ones where an ancient civilization with outposts thousands of lightyears apart.
 The archeologists report that they are threatened by invisible enemies.
-Spock, obsessed with the Great Ones, convinced Kirk they should investigate.
+Spock, obsessed with the Great Ones, convinces Kirk they should investigate.

-At the planet, Spock, Chekov and a Yeoman Baker beam down and meet with the archeologists, who report that things have been disappearing mysteriously and that they have heard ghostly footsteps.
+At the planet, Spock, Chekov and a Yeoman Baker beam down and meet with the archeologists, who report that things have been disappearing mysteriously, and that they have heard ghostly footsteps.

 One of the archeologists, Kelley, is an empath and she reports she has detected cruelty, treachery and unscrupulousness.
 Spock suggests she may be talking about Klingons.
 The archeologist agrees.
 Perhaps they discovered a means to cloak themselves at another Great Ones site?